michael7101/Cyclistic-Case-Study/README.md

 **Notes:**
 * The annual members use the serve more consistently throughout the week days well the causal member use the serve mostly on the weekend.

-**Creating a new data frame using only the rows with info in the "bike_type" column and analyzing which bike type causal and member perfer**
+**Creating a new data frame using only the rows with info in the "bike_type" column and analyzing which bike type causal and member perfer:**

 ```{r}
 with_bike_type <- all_trips_v2 %>% filter(rideable_type=="classic_bike" | rideable_type=="electric_bike")